wgoode3/emails/django_orm.md

 w2 = Widget(None, 'Tim', 4, "2018-07-07")
 w2.save()

+# We can combine the steps of making a widget and saving them with the create method
+w3 = widget.create(name="Dan", number=5, ordered_on="2018-07-07")

 # we need to provide the value None for the id if we don't use keyword value pairs

 # we can see what is in the Widget table with